FarronF/limerick-council-meetings/meetings/2022/05/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th April 2022.md

 should be given to providing a temporary premises so as to provide a service to the community.

-**REPLY**: The need for a library for Castletroy was identified as a priority action in the new Limerick--- 14
+**REPLY**: The need for a library for Castletroy was identified as a priority action in the new Limerick
+---
+14

 Library Development Plan published June 2021.